ikkidev/CloudResume/README.md

     Content           : {"visitor_count": 3}
 ```

-##Builds Provisioning:
+## Builds Provisioning:
-This project makes use of github action workflow to automatically provision all the resources for the website on AWS.
+This project makes use of github action workflow to automatically provision all the resources for the website on AWS
 on a code change to the default branch on this repo.
 AWS access for the github action builds are controlled through the use of IAM roles instead of security credentials per
 security best practices.